erroronline1/caro/api/_language.md

 These are the chapters of the ISO 13485 and other regulatory issues.
 They serve as a checklist for fulfillment regarding document assignment and can be adjusted during runtime and extended by necessary regulatory aspects.

 `regulatory` order is passed to application.

+### risks
+These are the risks according to ISO 14971 examples of events and circumstances of appedix C and in accordance to [DGIHV](https://www.dgihv.org).
+They serve as a checklist for fulfillment regarding risks and can be adjusted during runtime and extended by necessary regulatory aspects, new risks and process risks that are applicable for a risk based approach regarding ISO 13485.

+`risks` order is passed to application.

 ### html5_qrcode
 Language mod for https://github.com/mebjas/html5-qrcode